nebulab/spree_wombat/README.md

 We have defined serializers for the default objects, you can find them [here](https://github.com/spree/spree_wombat/tree/2-3-stable/app/serializers/spree/wombat)

-To push other objects to Wombat, you only need to add an entry in the `push_objects` and the `payload_builder` configurations.
+To push other objects to Cangaroo, you only need to add an entry in the `push_objects` and the `payload_builder` configurations.

 ### last_pushed_timestamps

-For every model we push to Wombat we keep track when we pushed the objects.
+For every model we push to Cangaroo we keep track when we pushed the objects.

 Do not add this in `config/initializers/wombat.rb` otherwise it will reset the data on each restart.